San Francisco Museum of Modern Art (SFMoMA) is the largest museum of modern art in the United States.

 grace is closed on Wednesday.

-The San Francisco Museum of Modern Art can be a maze for any first-time visitor.
+The San Francisco Museum of Modern Art can be a maze for first-time visitors.

-The exhibits are spread over seven stories, and there is a lot to see and do.
+The exhibits are spread over seven stories, and there is much to see and do.

 With the help of a floor plan, you won’t waste your time trying to find what you want to see.

-A floor plan can also help you find the other tourist facilities such as washrooms, restaurants, shops, etc.
+A floor plan can also help you find other tourist facilities such as washrooms, restaurants, shops, etc.